nottsknight/lex-arcana-solo/dramatis-personae.markdown

 skeptical of the mission of the Cohors Arcana.
 He tolerates Quartinius with a little amusement.

-### Urbicius Brigantum
+### Urbicius Novantae

 Urbicius is a quaestor serving in Eboracum.
-His family are Gaelic from north of the Vallum Hadriani and only recently gained Roman citizenship; he took the cognomen Brigantum as a way of owning and celebrating his own ancestry.
-He is generally impatient, but cares deeply about the condition of the natives of the province.
+His family are Gaelic from north of the Vallum Hadriani and only recently gained Roman citizenship, which shows in his accent and manner.
+He is deeply impatient except when matters to do with the natives of the land are brought to him.